Home > Camino Portuguese Coastal Guide > Walking from Porto to Santiago

 Two things about today.
 Walking into Vigo is difficult and long.

-1) You will walk for a good hour just to reach the centre.
+1) You will walk for a good hour just to reach the centre of the city.

 The walk to Playa de Samil along the coast is stunning.
 This is a beautiful walk.
 Wide sandy bays and small coves and little towns and lots of residential areas.
 I love this walk up to Playa de Samil.